oven-sh/bun/README.md

 # Always resolve the latest versions from the registry
 disableManifest = false

 # Lockfile-related configuration
 [install.lockfile]

-# Print a yarn v1 lockfile
+# Print a Yarn v1 lockfile
 # Note: it does not load the lockfile, it just converts bun.lockb into a yarn.lock
 print = "yarn"